smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 The following section outlines the various deployment scenarios in 5G:

-1. The edge node hosts the edge applications and is co-located with the Base Station and UPF:
+1. The edge node hosts the edge applications and is co-located with the Base Station and the UPF:
 ![RAN,UPF and MEC co-located at Edge](ngc-images/5g_edge_deployment_scenario1.png)
 <!-- the local UPF?
 A UPF?
 Needs an article but not sure which one is appropriate here. -->
 <!-- Clarification needed - Where is local UPF mentioned-->
 <!-- local UPF is not mentioned before, this is the first place it is mentioned -->
 <!-- FIXED.
 Please check and close -->
-2. The edge node hosts the edge applications and is co-located with a local UPF:
+2. The edge node hosts the edge applications and is co-located with the UPF:
 ![UPF and MEC co-located at Edge](ngc-images/5g_edge_deployment_scenario2.png)

 3. The edge node hosts the edge applications and is co-located at Regional-Office: